flatcar-archive/flatcar-docs/docs/reference/supply-chain.md

 Flatcar builds are reproducible; the software configuration state of any given release (or even nightly build) is recorded in git repositories and can be reproduced by a simple git clone + checkout + rebuild.
 We employ a number of mechanisms to make this process tamper-proof and to make artifacts we produce attestable.
+Please note that while builds are reproducible and will create the same binary code, the output may differ in a bit-by-bit comparison in places where volatile information like timestamps, hostnames, or user IDs are inserted at build time.

 Flatcar release images and related artifacts are automatically signed at build time (on the secure build infrastructure) with a 4096 bit GPG RSA key.
 Access to the image signing key is restricted to core maintainers.